Virsacer/icingaweb2-module-rrdtool/README.md

 This module requires Icinga Web 2 (>= 2.9.0) and the PHP RRD-extension (highly recommended) or the rrdtool-binaries.

+Fast storage: Writing a lot of RRD files also requres a lot of IO.

 ## Installation

 Extract this module to your Icinga Web 2 modules directory as `rrdtool` directory.